Skip to main content

 Plan before building

-1. Explore: Start by having Ona understand the system.
-Prompt: “Examine the authentication flow, including failure modes, security features, database connections, and audit logging.
+1. Explore: Have Ona understand the system.
+“Examine the authentication flow, including failure modes, security features, database connections, and audit logging.
 Give me a report of your findings.”
-This helps both you and Ona build a mental model of the codebase.

-3. Build: Once the design feels right, implementation requires nothing more than “implement it.”
-Ona already has the context and plan, and now it executes.
+3. Build: “Implement it.”
+Ona already has the context and plan.

-For larger changes, ask Ona to reflect on its work.
-This leads to simpler code and the discovery of misunderstandings: review and critique your changes.
-How can you simplify things?
+For larger changes, ask Ona to reflect on its work: “Review and critique your changes.
+How can you simplify things?”

 Teach agents your codebase